 Licensed Psychologist (3014)

 I aim to provide effective, evidence-based therapy for children, adolescents, adults, and families using empathy, caring, and warmth.
 I work from a Cognitive Behavioral Therapy (CBT) and Rogerian perspective aiming to alleviate what may ail a client.
 It is my belief that by empowering my clients, they will be able to take charge of their lives.
 I spent a year training with Dr. Laura Edwards-Leeper on providing affirmative therapy for transgender youth who may be socially transitioning or looking to start hormone replacement therapy (HRT).
-I have specific training in treating OCD and trauma in both children and adults.
+I have earned certification in treating OCD from the International Obsessive Compulsive Disorder Foundation (IOCDF) Behavior Therapy Training Institute (BTTI).

 Doctorate of Clinical Psychology, Pacific University, 2017